jamescourtney/FlatSharp/README.md

 - FlatBuffers schema correctness

 ### Current Status
 FlatSharp is a very new project and is in active development.
 There are no known uses in production environments at this time.
-The current code can be considered alpha quality.
+The current code can be considered alpha quality, with new features still being added.
 Contributions and proposals are always welcomed.
 Currently, FlatSharp supports the following FlatBuffers features:
 - Structs
 - Tables
 - Scalars / Strings
-- ```IList<T>```/```IReadOnlyList<T>``` Vectors of Strings, Tables, Structs, and Scalars
+- ```IList<T>```, ```IReadOnlyList<T>```, and ```T[]``` Vectors of Strings, Tables, Structs, and Scalars
 - ```Memory<T>```/```ReadOnlyMemory<T>``` Vectors of scalars when on little-endian systems (1-byte scalars are allowed in Memory vectors on big-endian systems)
+- Discriminated/tagged unions of structs, tables, and strings.

+What's not supported (and why):
-Enums are not currently supported for schema-compatibility reasons; it's too easy to make an implicit change to the type of an enum (going from ```MyEnum : byte``` -> ```MyEnum : int```), which results in a FlatBuffer binary break.
-Adding enum support may be considered in the future.
-FlatBuffer unions are also not supported.
+- Enums.
+Enums are not currently supported for schema-compatibility reasons; it's too easy to make an implicit change to the type of an enum (going from ```MyEnum : byte``` -> ```MyEnum : int```), which results in a very non-obvious FlatBuffer binary break, since the enum is defined independently of the contract.
+- Vectors of Unions.
+This is a reasonably complex feature that can be approximated with a vector of tables, where each table element contains a union.

 ### License
 FlatSharp is a C# implementation of Google's FlatBuffer binary format, which is licensed under the Apache 2.0 License.
 Accordingly, FlatSharp is also licensed under Apache 2.0.
 FlatSharp incorporates code from the Google FlatSharp library for testing and benchmarking purposes.